ouya/docs/marmalade.md

 Switch to your preferred Marmalade SDK version by running 's3eConfig.exe' found in the desired version 'C:\Marmalade\7.0\s3e\bin' folder.

+You may need to reboot for the environment changes to take effect.

 The examples can be compiled in Visual Studio.

 ### Marmalade ODK Extension